slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
 -- Jorge Luis Borges*
+> *"When you are on the bottom you can’t afford to look like you belong there."
+-- Mike Downey*
+> *"There is no exception to the rule that everybody likes to be an exception to the rule."
+-- Malcolm Forbes*

 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 - People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.